-In the Orthodox Church, there are three sacraments or mysteries of entrance to the Church which have been retained and are administered at the time of one being united with the Church.
+In the Orthodox Church, there are three sacraments or mysteries of entrance to the Church which have been retained and are administered at the time of being united with the Church.
 The first is Baptism, a dying and rising with Christ, an Easter event; the second is Chrismation, the seal of the gift of the Holy Spirit, which is a personal Pentecost for the new believer; and the third is Holy Communion, by which one enters into full communion with the God and Father of all, through the Son, in the Holy Spirit.
 Baptism, Chrismation, and Eucharist are entered into together by the newly baptized.
-One cannot have communion with the Son without the Spirit, nor with the Son without the Father, nor with the Father without the Spirit and the Son.
-Chrismation, which is an anointing with special ointment9 on forehead, eyes, ears, nose, lips, chest, hands and feet, is a continuation of the apostolic laying on of hands for the gift of the Holy Spirit.
+One cannot have communion with the Son without the Spirit, nor with the Son without the Father, nor with the Father without the Spirit and the Son, nor with the Spirit without the Son and the Father.
+Chrismation, which is an anointing with special ointment10 on forehead, eyes, ears, nose, lips, chest, hands and feet, is a continuation of the apostolic laying on of hands for the gift of the Holy Spirit.
 I believe that these three Holy Mysteries of incorporation into the Church are embodied in this icon.